bchainhub/foxar/pilot/README.md

 ### Migrating from [soli](https://github.com/jpopesculian/soli) or [solidity-shell](https://github.com/tintinweb/solidity-shell)

-Migration from existing Solidity REPLs such as [soli](https://github.com/jpopesculian/soli) or [solidity-shell](https://github.com/tintinweb/solidity-shell) is as simple as installing Pilot via `foxarup`.
+Migration from existing Ylem REPLs such as [soli](https://github.com/jpopesculian/soli) or [solidity-shell](https://github.com/tintinweb/solidity-shell) is as simple as installing Pilot via `foxarup`.
 For information on features, usage, and configuration, see the [Usage](#usage) section as well as the pilot manpage (`man pilot` or `pilot --help`).

 ## Installation